eflexsystems/node-samba-client/README.md

 Requirements
 ------------
 Smbclient must be installed.
-This can be installed on OSX with `brew install samba` and on Ubuntu with `sudo apt-get install smbclient`.
+This can be installed on OSX with `brew install homebrew/boneyard/samba` and on Ubuntu with `sudo apt-get install smbclient`.

 API
 -------------